dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-16-probability-notation.md

 ## Notations of Random Variables

-In the literature to denote a RV both notations are acceptable:
+In the literature to denote a RV all these notations are acceptable:

 * $\mathrm X$, or
 * $X$